-- Human Reader: A state certified educator who reads orally to a student. - All Human Readers must receive Test Administrator training by the local district and the district must retain documentation, which may be requested by the OSDE at any time. - A test proctor is required.
-Small group (no more than 5 students) or individual testing required. - Human Readers must sign the Test Administrator Test Security Form and a Non-Disclosure agreement form (NDA). - Human Readers must read from the computer screen for online test formats or from a separate test booklet for paper/pencil formats (log test booklet serial number on NDA) - Students without the verbatim read-aloud accommodation should not be tested in the same location as students with the verbatim read-aloud accommodation. - If students are taking the paper test, the students grouped together must have the same paper test form.
+- Human Reader: A state certified educator who reads orally to a student. - All Human Readers must receive Test Administrator training by the local district and the district must retain documentation, which may be requested by the OSDE at any time. - A test proctor who is employed by the school district is required.
+Small group (8-10 maximum) or individual testing required. - Human Readers must sign the Test Administrator Test Security Form and a Non-Disclosure agreement form (NDA). - Human Readers must read from the computer screen for online test formats or from a separate test booklet or over the student's shoulder for paper/pencil formats (log test booklet serial number on NDA) - Students without the verbatim read-aloud accommodation should not be tested in the same location as students with the verbatim read-aloud accommodation. - If students are taking the paper test, the students grouped together must have the same paper test form.